Shrubhog/shrubhog.github.io/README.md

 * In the end, to ascend (restart the game with perks), you jump in the leaf pile.

 I've been thinking about it a lot, and I'm even thinking of adding a tabs with Bootstrap.
 I have to do it in the beginning, though, because I don't want to have to rip the whole thing apart and put it back together after I've finished the game.

+## January 4 2019
+Added tabs to [Expresso](https://github.com/Shrubhog/expresso).
+New Years Resolution: commit more.